 #9: Disable Mouse Acceleration

 This is another tweak that doesn’t impact performance in any way, shape or form.
 But it does enhance the overall experience, and you’ll thank us for this one later.
 Mouse acceleration is a feature in Windows which moves the cursor depending on the speed of the mouse movements.

-Also Check: Best Mouse for Gaming in 2020
+Related Guide: Best Mouse for Gaming in 2023

 This can hinder precision in first-person shooting games by quite a lot.
 We all know how important timing your shots are, and if you don’t have the best precision, you’re going to be in a bit of trouble.